MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market: Methodology

-where \(i\) is an arbitrary bond, \(M^{\ast}\) represents the relevant industry to which the bond \(i\) belongs, \(j\) is an arbitrary text on a given day, \(k\) is an arbitrary day, \(s_{\beta,n,j,k}\) is the sentiment of a particular text for a specific topic on a given day, \(J_{i}\) is the number of text for a given bond. \(g_{m,n}\) is the influence of topic \(n\) on industry \(m\), taking a value of either $0$ or $1$. \(N^{\ast}\) is the top $5$ most similar topics retrieved through \(\mathcal{B}^{\prime}\), with \(c_{j,n}\) denoting the cosine similarity between the embedding of text \(j\) and the embeddings of the top $5$ most similar topics \(N^{\ast}\).
-The weighted average of similarity coefficients represents how the impact of a text on a specific industry is related to its similarity \(c_{j,n}\).
-This equation implies that the meso-level sentiment \(s_{\beta,i,k}\) of an arbitrary bond on a given day is the average of the industry sentiment \(s_{\beta,m,k}\) relevant to that day.
-Each industry sentiment \(s_{\beta,n,j,k}\) is computed as a weighted average of the topic sentiments \(s_{\beta,n,j,k}\), where the similarity score \(c_{j,n}\) controls the influence strength of different industries on the bond.
-The term \(g_{m,n}\) from the Knowledge Graph \(\mathcal{G}\) enables the association between topics and industries.
-After the procedure of meso-level analysis, we could get the industry-specific sentiment matrix \(\mathcal{S_{\beta}}\):
+where \(i\) is an arbitrary bond, \(M^{\ast}\) is the relevant industry to bond \(i\) , \(j\) is an arbitrary text on a given day, \(k\) is an arbitrary day, \(s_{\beta,n,j,k}\) is the sentiment of a particular text for a specific topic on a given day, \(J_{i}\) is the number of text for a given bond. \(g_{m,n}\) is the influence of topic \(n\) on industry \(m\) in Eq.~\ref{eq:graph}. \(N^{\ast}\) is the top $5$ most similar topics retrieved through \(\mathcal{B}^{\prime}\), with \(c_{j,n}\) denoting the cosine similarity between the embedding of text \(j\) and the embeddings of the top $5$ most similar topics \(N^{\ast}\).
+The transformation among topics, industries, and firms is illustrated in the subplot above the part \uppercase\expandafter{\romannumeral3} of Figure~\ref{fig:framework}: \begin{itemize} \item \(g_{m,n}\) from \(\mathcal{G}\) enables the association between topics and industries, making the influence of industries on entities traceable. \item For macro events that affect all industries, $c_{j,n}$ controls the influence strength across different industries and bonds, allowing heterogeneous exposure across sectors. \item Beyond systemic events, industry-specific shocks are mapped to affected sectors via $\mathcal{G}$. \end{itemize} Regarding the absence of macro-level sentiment, macro factors such as monetary policy affect industries differently.
+Therefore, we decompose topic-level macro sentiment through \(\mathcal{G}\) and $c_{j,n}$, which is more accurate than applying a single macro-level sentiment to all bonds.
+After SLSA, we get the industry-specific sentiment matrix \(\mathcal{S_{\beta}}\):

-where \(M\) is the total number of industries, and \(K\) is the total number of days in the time series.
-To avoid sentiment extremes caused by excessive text volume in certain industries on a given day, we apply full-sample z-score standardization to each entry in \(\mathcal{S_{\beta}}\), in order to reduce the absolute differences among industry sentiment \(s_{\beta,m,k}\).
-Since industry sentiment \(s_{\beta,m,k}\) is a weighted sum of topic sentiment, its range may exceed $[-1,1]$.
-As the meso-level sentiment \(s_{\beta,i,k}\) is the average of multiple industry sentiment values, its range may also exceed $[-1,1]$.
+where \(M\) is the number of industries and \(K\) is the number of days in the time series. \textit{z-score} standardization is applied to \(\mathcal{S_{\beta}}\) to mitigate sentiment extremes caused by excessive text volume and reduce discrepancies in \(s_{\beta,m,k}\).
+Since \(s_{\beta,i,k}\) is the average of multiple industry sentiments which may exceed $[-1,1]$, its range may also exceed $[-1,1]$.